-Volume (megaliters/year) Please explain Total withdrawals 158394563 Lower In 2019, water withdrawal was 24% lower than in 2018.
-This result is explained by the 27% decrease of hydropower generation (which represents 99.4% of total water withdrawals) due to the worse hydrological conditions in Iberia in 2019.
-Specifically for hydro power plants, data was collected either through direct measurements (meter readings) or by calculations, using for instance the installed capacity and the difference between downstream and upstream water levels.
-Due to the current's high hydro power contribution in the EDP Group's water performance, water withdrawals will tend to decrease or increase depending on if it is a dry or wet year, respectively.
-However, future water withdrawals dependency is expected to decrease with the growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2019-2022 and long-term strategy.
+Volume (megaliters/year) Comparison with previous reporting year Please explain Total withdrawals 203 443 767 Higher In 2020, water withdrawal was 28% higher than in 2019.
+This result is explained by the 33% increase of hydropower generation (which represents 99.7%

 We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
-Total discharges 158374554 Lower In 2019, water discharge was 24% lower than in 2018.
-This result is explained by the 27% decrease of hydropower generation (which represents 99.4% of total water withdrawals) due to the worse hydrological conditions in Iberia in 2019.
-Specifically for hydro power plants, data was collected either through direct measurements (meter readings) or by calculations, using for instance the installed capacity and the difference between downstream and upstream water levels.
-Due to the current's high hydro power contribution in the EDP Group's water performance, water discharges will tend to decrease or increase depending on if it is a dry or wet year, respectively.
-However, future water discharges are expected to decrease with the growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2019-2022 and long-term strategy.
-We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
-Total consumption 21736 About the same Water consumption was obtained by withdrawals minus discharges to the same water body within, at least, the quality parameters of the licensing permits.
-This definition is aligned with the information disclosed in EDP's Sustainability Report and is a result of the 2019 revision of EDP Group's water-related indicators (Please see EDP's website at: www.edp.com/sites/default/files/2020-03/Water-related%20indicators_EN_23.12.19.pdf).
+Total consumption 14 967 Lower lower".
+Water consumption was obtained by withdrawals minus discharges to the same water body within, at least, the quality parameters of the licensing permits.
+This definition is aligned with the information disclosed in EDP's Sustainability Report and is a result of the 2019 revision of EDP Group's water- related indicators (Please see EDP's website at: www.edp.com/sites/default/files/2020-03/Water- related%20indicators_EN_23.12.19.pdf).
 Thus, being now more environmentally conservative, this explains why the reported consumption differs from the CDP's definition (withdrawal minus discharges), as EDP has some powerplants in which water is discharges to a different destination from the withdrawal source.
 It is worth noticing that EDP considers water use in hydro power plants a non-consumptive use.
-In 2019, water consumption was 0.3% lower than in 2018.
-This is the result of the following three facts combined: 1.
-Implementation of water reuse and recycling measures in some of Pecém's industrial processes; 2.
-Lower use of coal power plants 3.
-The worse hydrological conditions in Iberia in 2019 led to an increase of electricity production from gas power plants (there was an inversion in order of merit from coal to gas power plants).
-Water consumption will lend to increase or decrease depending on if it is a dry or wet year, respectively, according to the use of thermal power plants.
-However, future water use dependency is expected to decrease with the growth of wind and solar capacity in generation portfolio, as per EDP's Strategic update 2019-2022 and long-term strategy.
-We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher/"lower"; +/- 15%: "much higher"/"much lower".
+In 2020, water consumption was 31% lower than in 2019.
+This is the result of the following two facts 2019.
+This is the result of the following two facts combined: 1.
+Reduction in the number of operating hours at Pecém Power Plant (between April and August 2020 it was completely stopped and in March and September 2020 it operated only partially); 2.
+Lower use of coal power plants (production at coal thermoelectric power plants decreased by 46% compared to 2019); Water consumption will tend to increase or decrease depending on if it is a dry or wet year, respectively, according to the use of thermal power plants.
+However, future water use dependency is expected to decrease with the growth of wind and solar capacity in generation portfolio, as per EDP's Strategic update 2021-2025 and long-term strategy.

+We use the following thresholds for monitoring trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".